HanFa/Personal-Website/research/index.rst

 Edge Cloud Research
 -----

-Mentored by Joseph Lee, I modified a vehicular lane departure warning system into a remote and parallel server-client model.
+Mentored by `Joseph Lee <https://web.eecs.umich.edu/~hyunjong/>`_, I modified a vehicular lane departure warning system into a remote and parallel server-client model.
 The remote server calculates the contours, curvatures, and off-center of lanes in parallel threads.
 Its performance had been studied under different network conditions.